 Building a relationship with your professor can help ease class anxiety.

 Academic work is complex and involves more than just memorization.
 Looking through some of our Academic Strategies can assist you in identifying the areas where you may be struggling and help you learn new ways to address those areas.

 These Grade Calculatorscan help you estimate what cumulative grade point average (GPA) you will have at the end of the term given your current grades, as well as what assignment grades you will need in order to achieve your desired grade in a class.

-The Services for Student with Disabilities website can provide you with information on services available to you if you have a disablity.
-The SSWD office can help you if you were wondering how to determine if you have a disability, how to document a diagnosed disability, or if you were seeking accomodations for your disability.
+The Services for Student with Disabilities website can provide you with information on services available to you if you have a disability.
+The SSWD office can help you if you were wondering how to determine if you have a disability, how to document a diagnosed disability, or if you were seeking accommodations for your disability.

 At the Tutoring Center website you can make an appointment with a tutor for small group tutoring, or find out the times for walk-in tutoring for math, science and several business courses.